Sports broadcasting contracts in the United States: CFL

-Since 2013, ESPN's networks have held rights to the Canadian Football League; the league's domestic rights are held by The Sports Network, a Canadian sports channel that ESPN holds a minority ownership stake in.
-This agreement was renewed in 2014 for five years, aligned with TSN's domestic contract, with a stipulation that at least 17 games would be carried on an ESPN linear network each season (primarily ESPN2), including the Grey Cup.
-Originally ESPN3 carried all games not carried on one of the linear channels online, later ESPN moved those games to ESPN+.
+Since 2023, CBS Sports Network holds the television rights to 34 games from the CFL.
+All games are produced by TSN.
+Games not picked up by CBSSN, including the Grey Cup, air for free on CFL+.

 Sirius XM Canada's radio broadcasts of the CFL are available in the United States.

 XFL

 The new incarnation of the XFL divided its broadcast rights between ESPN on ABC/ESPN and Fox Sports under a three-year deal.
 XFL games were split among ABC, Fox, ESPN, and Fox Sports 1 (with a small number of games scheduled for ESPN2 and Fox Sports 2).
 ESPN was to air the championship game.
 The Wall Street Journal reported via inside sources that neither the broadcasters or the league made any upfront payments, but that the XFL sold the in-game sponsorship inventory.
 The networks covered the production costs, held the digital rights to their telecasts, and the right to sell the conventional commercial inventory during their games.

 The league filed for bankruptcy and folded when the first season was cut short due to the COVID-19 pandemic.
 However, during the bankruptcy process, Fox expressed interest in broadcasting games if new owners could revive the league.
 The league was sold to a group headed by actor Dwayne Johnson for $15 million.